mrcbax/logoilab.github.io/DyingLight.md

 ### <strong>_Changelog_</strong> <a name="changelog"></a>

-- _2018-10-26_ Fixed undiscovered incompatiblilies with OS X 10.6 Snow Leopard.
+- _2018-10-26_ Fixed undiscovered incompatibilities with OS X 10.6 Snow Leopard.
 - _2018-10-3_ Added license to the downloads.